bohendo/blog-content/diary/kareri-lake.md

 I read a little Meditations by Marcus Aurelius this morning before leaving.
 One passage stuck in my head & I pondered it through the day:

 > The longest-lived and those who will die soonest lose the same thing.
-The present is all that they can give up, since that is all that you have, and what you do not have, you cannot lost.
+The present is all that they can give up, since that is all that you have, and what you do not have, you cannot lose.

 ![Stone Breaker](/ipfs/QmRBCGSJyx5Y8dkfgRu6BYDsMGifS58TjZUPPbxXMkdYVr)
 *Chaman Bhai pointed out some flowers & medicinal plants during today's hike.
 The root of this white flower is well known by locals as being a cure for kidney stones.
 I don't remember the Hindi name but I remember that it roughly translates to "stone breaker" in English.*